kudogoku/data-analyst-assessment/README.md

 **Churn and LTV** analysis was limited by data availability. `last_login` was missing for 80% of users, making it impossible to identify inactive users or calculate DAU/MAU. `signup_date` had multiple inconsistent formats and placeholder values.
 Cancel and refund rate was used as a proxy for churn signal instead, with limitations documented.

 **Data quality checks** were run systematically across all three datasets.
-Anomalies were verified against the raw data before being included in the report — for example, records with `signup_date = "1/1/2030"` were confirmed to be real users (98.3% had viewing activity) before being flagged as a data issue rather than excluded.
+Anomalies were verified against the raw data before being included in the report; for example, records with `signup_date = "1/1/2030"` were confirmed to be real users (98.3% had viewing activity) before being flagged as a data issue rather than excluded.

 ---